 Figure 23: Access and assignment for the one or two phase packet access, uplink packet transfer

-An MS initiates a packet transfer by making a Packet Channel Request on PRACH or RACH.
-The network responds on PAGCH or AGCH respectively.
+An MS initiates a packet transfer by making a Packet Channel Request on PRACH, EC-RACH or RACH.
+The network responds on PAGCH, EC-AGCH or AGCH respectively.
 It is possible to use one or two phase packet access method (see Figure 23).
+However, a MS that has enabled EC-EGPRS operation/PEO shall only use the one phase packet access method.

 In the one phase access, the Packet Channel Request is responded by the network with the Packet Uplink Assignment reserving the resources on PDCH(s) for uplink transfer of a number of Radio blocks.
 The reservation is done accordingly to the information about the requested resources that is comprised in the Packet Channel Request.
-On RACH, there is only two cause values available for denoting GPRS, which can be used to request limited resources or two phase access.
+On RACH, there are only two cause values available for denoting GPRS, which can be used to request limited resources or two phase access.
 On PRACH, the Packet Channel Request may contain more adequate information about the requested resources and, consequently, uplink resources on one or several PDCHs can be assigned by using the Packet Uplink Assignment message.

 In the two phase access, the Packet Channel Request is responded with the Packet Uplink Assignment which reserves the uplink resources for transmitting the Packet Resource Request.
 A two phase access can be initiated by the network or a mobile station.
 The network can order the MS to send Packet Resource Request message by setting parameter in Packet Uplink Assignment message.
 Mobile station can request two phase access in Packet Channel Request message.
 In this case, the network orders MS to send Packet Resource Request message.